 While it’s not one of the most populous, Montana is one of the largest states in the United States, and it covers a wide range of climate conditions.
 To the east, you’ll find a drier climate with cold winters and warm summers, and to the west, you’ll find a more humid climate with milder winters and cooler summers.

-While FEMA’s National Risk Index map assesses low to relatively low-risk levels for most of Montana, that doesn’t mean they can’t happen.
+National Risk Indexmap assesses low to relatively low-risk levels for most of Montana, that doesn’t mean they can’t happen.

 Across Montana, a wide range of natural disasters can occur.
 That includes wildfires, floods, winter storms, and severe storms.
 Earthquakes and landslides are also possible areas of concern.